material-motion/material-motion/specifications/duplication.md

 # Duplication

-Duplication allows motion to be added to an element hierarchy without directly affecting the existing elements.
+Duplication allows motion to be added to an element without directly affecting the existing elements.
 This is helpful for separating concerns when building transitions but often comes with an up-front cost.

 The following often occurs after an element is duplicated: